 Satan: Somewhat closer to this than even the Hell Lords- whose existence it is partly responsible for- as a source of Ultimate Evil in Marvel Earth.
 It is far more powerful than any of them too.
-The archangel Lucifer even opposed him and defeated his N'Garai in the distant past before he fell and became evil himself, so perhaps it is more correct to say he is worse than the Devil.
+The archangel Lucifer fought against his forces in the distant past before he fall even, so perhaps it is more correct to say he is worse than the Devil.

 Sealed Evil in a Can: The demon itself is trapped in another dimension and countless magical barriers are erected to keep it there; on one occasion a portion of it escaped and wound up imprisoned in Mount Wundagore.
 The Fantastic Four villain the Puppet Master gets his magical clay from there and it was there that it implanted a fraction of its power into Wanda Maximoff and marked her as its host.

 Swiss Messenger: Chthon is usually out to cause the biggest mess it can most of time but even if it had just stuck to experimentation and study without becoming more proactive the damages it is ultimately responsible for would still be incalculable.
 Shuma Gorath is a liberal user of chaos magic, for example.

 Tome of Eldritch Lore: The Darkhold, responsible for the creation of vampires and the fall of Atlantis amongst many other things.
 The Book of the Vishanti was written specifically as a counterweight to it.